ValeriaGart/push_swap/README.md

-🛠oh no! somethingg got broken🛠
+🛠oh no! something got broken🛠